 In the “Source of Match” field that appears at the end of Budget Section III, enter a brief description of the Source of Match, the amount, the match classification (Cash, In-kind, or Not Available) and Match Source (State/Local, Federal, Private, Other or Not Available) for your entire match.
 Define any acronyms the first time they are used.

-ATTACHMENT E: Budget Worksheet (eGrants Budget Section)
+ATTACHMENT D: Budget Worksheet (eGrants Budget Section)

 Section I. Program Operating Costs